BML-190

-BML-190 (Indomethacin morpholinylamide) is a drug used in scientific research that acts as a selective CB_{2} inverse agonist.
+BML-190, also known as indomethacin morpholinylamide, is a drug used in scientific research that acts as a selective CB_{2} inverse agonist.
 BML-190 is structurally derived from the NSAID indomethacin but has a quite different biological activity.
 The activity produced by this compound is disputed, with some sources referring to it as a CB_{2} agonist rather than an inverse agonist; this may reflect an error in classification, or alternatively it may produce different effects in different tissues, and more research is required to resolve this dispute.